eesaeedkarimi/Object-Detection-Tutorial/README.md

 * train or fine tune one of the available models on a custom dataset.

 In both cases this tutorial helps you do this with a scientific approach.

+What you need to know or study from other sources:
+* Python programming
+* Working with deep learning frameworks

+What we will explore deeply:
+* Available models for object detection
+* Standard datasets of object detection
+* Evaluation metrics